topi314/campfire-tools/README.md

 - **Raffles**: Easily run raffles at https://campfire-tools.topi.wtf/raffle
 - **Event Checkin Export**: Export event check-in data at https://campfire-tools.topi.wtf/export

+## Development

+A docker compose file is provided for local development and testing.
+To run locally use the command `docker compose up -d --build` and view the site at `localhost:8085`

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).